waimea-hwstringer/level-3-programming-assessment/docs/test-plan.md

 The player starts in the room "The sea".
 When the game is started, It should say "The sea" at the top of the screen, with a more interesting description below.
 In the middle-top portion of the screen it will say what objects are directly observable by the player.
 As the player moves through rooms, these aspects will change to reflect what the room is and its contents.
-Additionally, with each move that the player makes, the oxygen bar should deplete.
+Additionally, with each move that the player makes, the oxygen bar should deplete by a value of 1.
+The oxygen starts at a level of 45, but this can easily be configured with the MAX_OXYGEN value.

 ### Expected Test Result